Facility Map & Accessibility

 Please be aware that the National Aviary is NOT an allergen-free facility, as many of our birds’ diets include nuts, seeds, and other potential human allergens.

 Signage is available to help visitors identify birds.
-For immersive bird shows held in the Helen M. Schmidt FliteZone™ Theater, the National Aviary offers printed scripts at no cost upon request.
+For immersive bird shows, the National Aviary offers printed scripts at no cost upon request.
 Ask for one at a Visitor Services Desk upon entry.
-Because the birds featured in each show may vary, please follow closely the sequence of the text material as you progress through the show, as some changes in featured birds could occur.
 All scripts are the property of the National Aviary © 2020.

 Assistive Listening Devices (ALD’s) can be obtained upon entry to the Helen M. Schmidt FliteZone™ Theater upon request.
-When you arrive at the Helen M. Schmidt Flight Zone™ Theater, please let one of our show ushers know you require an ALD and we will supply you with a receiver that offers amplified sound.
+Please let one of our show ushers know you require an ALD and we will supply you with a receiver that offers amplified sound.
 For large groups of 8 or more requiring Assistive Listening Devices, please call 412-258-9459 at least 36 hours ahead of time, to reserve up to 24 units.

 The National Aviary offers high-contrast way-finding and habitat signage, including some Braille.
 Large print maps are available upon request at the Visitor Services Desk.